trilogy-group/sctp/README.md

 > sudo apt-get update -y,  sudo apt-get install -y libsctp-dev<br>
 > mvn install

 The two output artifacts are the .jars located under sctp-api/target and sctp-impl/target.
 These need to be pushed to a DevFactory repo manager (e.g. Nexus) if we maintain this fork going forward.
 In the meantime, a 'createlocalmaven.sh' script allows you to install the jars in a  maven repo under /tmp on your local drive.
-This works but requires other repos such as jss7 and the sigtran-stack PoC to be built on the same machine (e.g. no Devspaces support).
+Other dependent repos such as jss7 and the sigtran-stack PoC must then be built on the same machine.
+> createlocalmaven.sh